KonduitAI/konduit-serving-docs/examples/python/dl4j.md

 To configure the client, create a Client object with the following arguments:

-* `input_data_format`: data format passed to the server for inference
+* `input_data_format`: data format passed to the server for inference.
-* `output_data_format`: data format returned by the server endpoint
+* `output_data_format`: data format returned by the server endpoint.
 * `return_output_data_format`: data format to be returned to the client.
-Note that this argument can be used to convert the output returned from the server to the client into a different format, e.g. NUMPY to JSON.
+Note that this argument can be used to convert the output returned from the server to the client into a different format, e.g. `NUMPY` to `JSON`.

 {% tabs %}
 {% tab title="Python" %}